 The pigs at The Oak Tree Farm were a vital part of the cultivation process at the farm for many years.
-They worked as a ‘pig tractor’ ploughing up areas of the land as they rooted around, removing the roots of the perennial weeds such as couch grass as they do so.
-Meanwhile, very fertile pig poo is returned to the soil, completing the cycle.
+They worked as a ‘pig tractor’ ploughing up areas of the land as they rooted around, removing the roots of the perennial weeds such as couch grass as they went.
+Meanwhile, very fertile pig poo was returned to the soil, completing the cycle.
 They were fantastic animals to have on the farm, and had an exceptional quality of life compared to any commercial pig farm.
-We used to offer shares of our pork to vegetable CSA members from time to time.

 Pigs were the traditional animal used by smallholders through the centuries to clear ground and convert waste food into useful pork and bacon.
 So not only did we enjoy the best pork we had ever tasted, we also improved our vegetable harvests.